Nearby Mesas - River Valleys - West End

 With ponds and streams dotting these pastoral landscapes, wildlife has plenty of opportunities to flourish.
 Often birds of prey, large herds of elk and deer and even black bear and an occasional moose are frequently observed.
 Of course, there are plenty of horses, cows and other livestock owned by many farmers and ranchers in the area.

 One of the most amazing facts about Telluride’s mesas is that they are a very unique geological feature not often found in such abundance from a major ski town – and a former gold and silver mining town at that.
 There are about a dozen mesas surrounding Telluride.
-These mesas were a crucial component in providing the burgeoning mining community with fresh meat, dairy and vegetables.
+These mesas were a crucial component in providing the burgeoning mining community with fresh meat, dairy and vegetables in the “olden” days.
 We are currently experiencing a resurgence in the productivity of these mesas providing farm to table goodness for our community.

 The closest mesas are Turkey Creek, Deep Creek, Sunshine and Wilson all within a 10- to 25-minute drive from the heart of Telluride.
 An additional 10- to 25-minute drive reveals Hastings, Specie, McKenzie Springs and Iron Springs mesas.
 Another 10 minutes farther presents the outlying mesas of Wrights, Horsefly and Deer mesas.

 Minutes From The Majestic, Worlds Apart From The Ordinary

 Some of these mesas have excellent, year-round access.
 Some are seasonal.
 Most require a well and septic system.
 Properties on these mesas are at least five acres in size with many of them being 35, 40, 100, 500 acres or more.

 Life on a mesa is different than life in a town.
 The tranquility, flexibility of land use and general awesomeness of living in the country much like what you might see in a John Wayne western is unparalleled.
 Just understand that a trip to town is usually not more than a once per day occasion.